WordPress Security Guide

 And the stats are even more shocking if you own a WordPress site.
 Due to the sheer amount of WordPress users, Hackers see WordPress as a pool of opportunity.
-In fact, Sucuri confirmed that around 83% of all WordPress sites were indeed hacked in 2017.
+In fact, Sucuri confirmed that in 2021 alone, over 65,000 websites scanned by SiteCheck were found to have WordPress related vulnerabilities.
 For this reason, it is more important than ever to pay close attention to your WordPress security.

 Therefore, I’ve put together this blog on how to improve your WordPress’ security – and how to stay one step ahead of the hackers.

 So, what causes WordPress hacks?